 A “comment” is a particular form of legal writing that analyzes the background and implications of one (usually recent) landmark decision.
 Comments tend to be shorter and more confined in their analyses than regular notes because they focus their discussions solely around single cases rather than bodies of laws.
 Comments are, in general, very rarely published by law reviews, and CLR has for some time elected not to publish comments.

 The Notes Department considers the merits of the individual notes as well as other broader concerns, such as the department’s ability to publish notes that are best suited to the California Law Review publication process and that allow the department to publish on a wide range of legal fields and critical methodologies.
-As a result, if we have recently selected three international law pieces for publication, we may hold on a fourth so that we may have a breadth of scholarship.
-As to the merits of the pieces themselves, we tend to select pieces that are extremely well-researched; pieces that have a tight, focused topic; pieces that are careful to provide balanced analysis with arguments and counterarguments, without conclusory claims; and pieces that are written in a clear, engaging manner that would be appropriate for the broad-based readership of a general law review.
+In evaluating submissions, the Notes Department considers the timeliness and originality of a submission, the strength of its thesis, its structure, clarity, and use of source support.
+The Notes Department tends to select pieces that are extremely well-researched; pieces that have a tight, focused topic; pieces that are careful to provide balanced analysis with arguments and counterarguments, without conclusory claims; and pieces that are written in a clear, engaging manner that would be appropriate for the broad-based readership of a general law review.
 We do not select notes on the basis for our own individual legal passions or our individual political orientations.